devleaks/storyrevealerjs/README.md

 The mapped element can also contain additional classes.

 In the above exemple, if `title` is mapped to `h1.left` the generated HTML will be

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <h1 class="huge reverse left">Hello</h1>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mapping of content element can be provided as a Storyrevealer option.
+Mapping of content elements can be provided as a Storyrevealer option.

 #### Table